dominiktraxl/firetracks/README.md

 | lc_X   | number of subpixels burnt belonging to land cover X     | -      | >= 0          | int64       |
 | plc_X  | proportion of subpixels burnt belonging to land cover X | -      | [0, 1]        | float64     |
 | flc_X  | number of ignition subpixels belonging to land cover X  | -      | >= 0          | int64       |

+*a spatiotemporal fire component has a dominant land cover type X, if at least 80% of burnt subpixels belong to land cover X. Otherwise, `dlc` is set to "None".

 ### Spatiotemporal Fire Component GeoPackage `cp_poly.gpkg`